Callback-Kings/expect-client/README.md

 this component to your app.
 It is already required in `App`.**  A single component instance is used to manage all alerts application-wide.

-The alert can be used by passing the alert method to a rendered route.
-The alert method expects an object with a message and a type property.
+The alert can be used by passing the `alertMsg` method to a rendered route.
+The `alertMsg` method expects an object with a message and a type property.

 Use this component in conjunction with the `messages.js` file in the same directory to create and manage all of your application messages in one place.